Ponderosa pine forest: Climate

+Ponderosa pine forest occurs when the average mean temperature is between 42 and 50 F and the July/August mean temperature is 62 to 70 F.

 The length of the frost-free season at any location in the ecosystem depends largely upon the latitude and elevation.
 In general, in much of the northern area the frost-free period is 120 days, whereas in many foothill areas and in parts of the Sierra Nevada and the Gila Wilderness in Arizona, it can be 240 days.
 Annual precipitation is about 15 to 20 in in the more pure pine areas, but where there are combinations of pine and other conifers at moderate elevations, the precipitation can total 30 in.
 In the far western sector, only 25 percent of this moisture falls in the warmest months.
 In the Northern Rocky Mountains, 40-50 percent of the precipitation occurs in the warmest months.
 In the middle to southern Rockies, 66 to 75 percent occurs in the warmest months.
 In the southern areas and those at low elevations, precipitation during the frost-free season is only 20 percent of the evaporation potential.
 In northern areas precipitation during the growing season may be as high as 40 percent of the evaporation potential.